aroberge/friendly-traceback-docs/docs/html/_sources/what.rst.txt

 ``what()`` only gives here some generic information about what an ``UnboundLocalError`` is.
-Later, we'll see how Friendly-traceback can often give more useful information regarding the exact cause of the exception, and how to fix it.
+Later, you will see how Friendly-traceback can often give more useful information regarding the exact cause of the exception, and how to fix it.

 ``what()`` can be useful even if an exception has not been raised.